您的任务很简单,编写一个代码段,当以一种语言执行时仅输出字符串,'abc'而以另一种语言执行时仅输出字符串'cba'。该程序不应该输入。

 56 bytes, thanks to hvd

-s to make a single one.
-2) You can remove the space in #include <stdio.h>
+#ifdefs to make a single one.
+2) You can remove the space in #include <stdio.h>.
+3) You can change printf("%s", to puts(.
+Try it online!

 cat("abc")#u@o;o;o(;